homerjed/sbgm/paper/paper.md

 <!-- Aside from toy problems and demonstrations, the majority of problems require -->
 <!-- efficient numerical tools, many of which require the same base code (e.g., for -->
 <!-- performing numerical orbit integration). -->

+Diffusion models have emerged as the dominant paradigm for generative modelling.
+The separate advantages of normalising flow, VAEs and GANs are subsumed into this method.
+The diffusion process is agnostic to the data representation meaning different types of data such as audio, point-clouds, videos and images can be modelled.

 # Statement of need